betrayed

 Spanish

-Word betray is considered uncommon in modern English.
+Word betrayed is considered rare in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.